vohai611/haivo-blog/content/post/2022-04-19-visualizing-population-growth-rate/index.markdown

 ## Get the data

-Data came from [Vietnam general statistic organization](https://gso.gov.vn) To be able to easily get the data from R. I build a simple package [`gsovn`](https://github.com/vohai611/gsovn) to scrape data from their website.
+Data came from [Vietnam general statistic organization](https://gso.gov.vn) To be able to easily access the data from R. I build a simple package [`gsovn`](https://github.com/vohai611/gsovn) to scrape data from website.

 ```r